 When I found it my mom was with me and she quickly recalled my writing life, even at an earlier age.
 We were on a family road trip.
 The one we took when my biological dad found out he had terminal cancer.
 We hit the road, and my mom homeschooled two of my older siblings who joined us.
 Whenever we hit a museum or something of historical significance my sisters would have some sort of an assignment, usually writing an essay or paper.
 I would tag along with my little notebook and pencil, and even though I couldn’t write a word, I would stand in front of a display, looking at the description of ancient artifacts and then duck my head down to the page, scribbling as if I had something important to say.
 I have a photo of me doing this somewhere (I should find it and add it to this post – someday).

 My writing bloomed from that point forward, and I have dabbled in all sorts of writing.
-From love poems in high school, copywriting for the family business, short stories and stage plays in college, grant writing for nonprofits, ghostwriting for coaches, to screenplays in Hollywood.
+From love poems in high school, copywriting for the family business and my own freelancing, short stories and stage plays in college, grant writing for nonprofits, ghostwriting for coaches, to screenplays in Hollywood.
 I’ve done it all, and I’ve loved it all.

 You know, they say that great writers need to have been great readers.
 I couldn’t agree more so you can imagine how surprised I am at my writing ability because as a child, I hated to read.
 Or rather, I hated reading what I was told to read in school.
 There were two reasons for this loathing: 1) I was/am an extremely slow reader.
 By the time the paper was due, or the exam was in front of me I had barely read half the assignment.
 It always made me feel like I wasn’t smart enough (even though I have an IQ to prove otherwise); 2) I couldn’t stand being told what to read, or why my interpretation of the reading was wrong.
 My time in high school is when I started debating ideas with teachers, and it stuck.
 Today I am known for having some pretty intense debates about a lot of things, all in a friendly way to increase my perspective and awareness of life around me.